rh-ai-kickstart/product-recommender-system/README.md

 ## 📄 License

-This project is licensed under the same terms as the Red Hat AI Kickstart program.
+This project is licensed under the same terms as the Red Hat AI Quickstart program.

 ## 🔗 References